huttoncp/crgt/README.md

-- An `rgt_stability()` function which checks the last several (default is 5) sessions of RGT data, previously aggregated using `rgt_prep()`, to see if rats’ choice preferences are stable.
+- An `rgt_stability()` function which checks the last several (default is 5) sessions of RGT data, previously aggregated using `rgt_prep()`, to see if rats’ choice preferences are stable, both at a group level and at an individual level.

+- An `rgt_rm_aov()` function which checks for sample-level stability using a repeated measures ANOVA.

 - A [ggplot2
   theme](https://ggplot2.tidyverse.org/reference/index.html#themes) to